RobotnikAutomation/rb_theron_sim/README.md

 ### Notes

-This is docker requires a graphical interface
+- This is docker requires a graphical interface

-- In order to exit you have to 2 options:

 - The `ROS_MASTER_URI` is accessible outside the container, so in the host any ros command should work